BAMGames/europa-universalis-rules/doc/hre.md

 Statu quo: Any other solution.

 SPA and HOL intervene as they see fit.

 Free passage granted in the HRE for the course of the war.
 The Emperor has to intervene.

 * HOL/Palatinate wins: The Archbishopric becomes
 protestant.
 Archbishopric goes to MA (unless already better) of HOL if HOL did intervene, else neutral.
 * Statu quo: The Archbishopric is neutral, and may vote for anyone.
 Archbishopric goes to neutral.
 * SPA/Bavaria wins: The Archbishopric remains catholic (historical:
 Ernst of Bavaria, also Duke of Westfalia, becomes Archbishop).
 Archbishopric goes to MA (unless already better) of SPA if HOL did intervene, else goes to MA (unless already better) of AUS (if major), else goes to neutral.

-## History of Palatinate and Bavaria
+## History of Palatinate and Bavaria (done)

 Palatinate is in fact up to four lines:

 * Duchy of Zweibrücken
 * Palatinate of the Rhine
 * Palatinate Neuburg
 * Palatinate Sulzbach

 These lines are cousin to the Bavarian lines of the Wittelsbach, and indeed in 1799, all territories became Bavarian (well, sort of: the